bluecadet/bldr/README.md

 Running `watch` will run postcss and esbuild without minification (same as `dev`).
 Additionally:
 - a chokidar instance will initialize to watch files and run appropriate processes when files are added/removed/updated based on file type
-- a browsersync instance will be created.
-Edit `bldrConfigLocal.js` to add options as needed.
+- a browsersync instance will be created if it does not exist.
+Edit `bldrConfigLocal.js` to add [browsersync options](https://browsersync.io/docs/options) as needed.

 ### `build`